FZJ-INM1-BDA/siibra-python/README.md

+![](images/siibra-python.jpeg)

 # siibra-python - Software interface for interacting with brain atlases
-![](images/siibra-python.jpeg)

-Authors: T. Dickscheid, V. Marcenko,  Forschungszentrum Jülich GmbH
+Authors: Big Data Analytics Group, Institute of Neuroscience and Medicine (INM-1), Forschungszentrum Jülich GmbH

-Copyright Forschungszentrum Jülich GmbH 2020
+Copyright 2020-2021, Forschungszentrum Jülich GmbH

 **`siibra-python` is still at an experimental stage.
 The API of the library is not stable, and the software is not yet fully tested.
 You are welcome to install and